pestphp/pest-plugin-mutate/WIP.md

 - [ ] Awesome docs: "Why to use" and "How to use"

 # Current Tasks
+- [ ] `HandleTestCallProfileConfigurationTest` has side effects on other tests, if they should be run with `--mutate`
 - [ ] `->mutate()` should not override `--covered-only=false`
+- [ ] Set proper default paths `src` or `app`  if Laravel. see src/Plugins/Parallel/Handlers/Laravel.php:29

 # Backlog Prio 1
 - [ ] Automatically create documentation from mutators